The Portugal Golden Visa investment funds route is one of the fastest and most tax-efficient ways to start your journey to EU citizenship.

 7 days in the first year, and 14 days in each of the subsequent two-year periods.
 Many Golden Visa holders use these as opportunities to renew their residency permits, while having a sunny vacation in Portugal.

-Can I get NHR tax status with my Golden Visa?
+Can I get NHR tax status?

 Yes.
 But only if you live full time in Portugal and register as a tax resident.
 As a Golden Visa holder, you can maintain your immigration status whether or not you’re a Portugal tax resident, but being tax resident is a prerequisite for gaining NHR status.

-With my Golden Visa, which countries can I visit without getting another visa?
+Which countries can I visit without getting another visa?

 You can use your Golden Visa to travel freely as a tourist in the Schengen area for up to 90 days in every 180.

-As a Golden Visa holder, can I work and/or study in Portugal?
+Can I work and/or study in Portugal?

 Yes.
 You and your family can do both.
 You can also open a business in Portugal.